 Sarah is co-founder of two blogging websites and dedicates her time to producing content for Enjoy Retirement Life and Off the Tourist Treadmill.

 Sarah De Winne creates and edits content for the Enjoy Retirement Life and Off the Tourist Treadmill blogging websites and YouTube channels.
 She has a professional background in education and is passionate about sharing quality and engaging information.
-Sarah currently lives in the south-east of England in the UK.
+Sarah currently lives in the south-west of France.

 My Work Story

 In 1991, I started work at the BBC World Service as a Management Assistant ensuring the administrative and financial smooth running of the Central European Service.
 However, my life at the BBC World Service was all about the people and their country, culture, language and, above all, their stories.

 Whilst at the BBC World Service, I gained qualifications in Human Resources, but couldn’t shake my childhood ambition of becoming a Teacher.
 So, after raising my 3 children, I started volunteering in schools and eventually took a post as a Teaching Assistant.

 I was hooked on teaching so decided to study for 4 years with the Open University to complete a Foundation Degree in Primary Teaching and Learning.
 During this time, I continued to work part-time and to be a full-time Mum.

 In 2014, I took the decision to leave my Teaching Assistant job to complete my studies full-time as a mature student at the University of Chichester’s Institute of Education.
 In 2016, after much determination and perseverance as a Mum in her 40s, I successfully completed my BA (Hons) Degree in Primary Education and Teaching with first-class honours.
 Since 2014, I have been teaching in various primary schools in the south-east of England.